Scarefest Scream Park delivers frights, terrors, and delights without the horror of long lines

 The park runs like a carnival with a midway offering a number of activities, including bonfires, a beer tent, concession stands, and outdoor movies.
 But the main attractions consist of four hair-raising features, each more dread-inducing than the last.
 There’s the family friendly Hayride of Doom, the mid-freak-out-level Forest of Darkness, the Terror Zone Maze, and finally the knee-quaking haunted house: The Castle of the Dead.

-Waitwhile allows people to join a line virtually from their smart device and get notified with a text message when it's their turn to head back.
+Waitwhile allows people to join a line virtually from their smart device and get notified with a text message when it is their turn to head back.
 They can get up-to-the-minute wait time estimates and always know how close they are to the front.

-Waitwhile’s solution was the perfect platform for Scarefest.
+Waitwhile was the perfect queue management system for Scarefest.
 For starters, it allowed visitors to experience the pleasures of the midway while waiting instead of languishing in long lines.
 Second, instead of forcing customers into lines, visitors were now free to spend money at the beer tent and concession stands, increasing the amount of time customers were engaging with park offerings and thus raising overall revenues by over 50%.
 Finally, with the pandemic in effect this past year, maintaining safe and effective social distancing was much easier when visitors weren’t being herded into stagnant lines and could instead spread out safely throughout the park.

 But the benefits went beyond the customer enjoyment factor.
 Scarefest now had access to real world data about their visitors’ experience.
 For instance, before signing up with Waitwhile, Scarefest had to rely on visitor comments on Google and Yelp to understand the customer experience.
 With Waitwhile, suddenly the park had insight into its own efficiency.